kxz/omnipresence/docs/plugins.rst

    When a message is received, Omnipresence looks for a plugin method named ``on_`` followed by the :ref:`message type <message-types>`, such as ``on_privmsg``.
-   If one exists, it is called with a :py:class:`~.Message` object as the sole parameter.
+   If one exists, it is called with a `~.Message` object as the sole parameter.
    For example, the following plugin sends a private message to greet incoming channel users::